 The recommendations from the New Works Committee will go to the Executive Committee of the Board for a final vote of approval.

 Any NAMT member who has any questions regarding the Writers Residency Grants, please contact Branden Huldeen, New Works Director, at 212-714-6668 x14 or firstname.lastname@example.org.

-THE ROUND TWO APPLICATION CAN BE FOUND HERE.
+THE ROUND ONE APPLICATION IS AVAILABLE HERE.